Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: WOOLADDICTS by LANGYARNS EARTH (Bulky Weight #5)

-Juggling 3 colors is a simpler feat with the mosaic colorwork technique, since you only have to work with 1 color at a time.
-The blue and green shades remind me of beach glass, and the ecru color is a spot on match for the color of sand.
+Juggling 3 colors is a simpler feat with the mosaic colorwork technique since you only have to work with 1 color at a time.
+The blue and green shades remind me of beach glass, and the ecru color is a spot-on match for the color of the sand.
+Gauge is an important aspect to consider in this project to ensure the right fit and look.
 The free mosaic knitting pattern includes a video tutorial for the sea spray stitch.

 Designer: At Yarn’s Length